Saving the Virtual Machine¶

 $ VBoxManage snapshot "<Name of VM>" take "<Name of snapshot>" --pause

 After the snapshot creation is completed, you can power off the machine and restore it:

 $ VBoxManage controlvm "<Name of VM>" poweroff $ VBoxManage snapshot "<Name of VM>" restorecurrent

-If you decided to adopt VMware Workstation, you can take the snapshot from the graphical user interface or from the command line:
+If you decided to adopt VMware Workstation, you can take the snapshot from the graphical user interface or the command line:

 $ vmrun snapshot "/your/disk/image/path/wmware_image_name.vmx" your_snapshot_name

 Where your_snapshot_name is the name you choose for the snapshot.
-After that power off the machine from the GUI or from the command line:
+After that power off the machine from the GUI or the command line:

 $ vmrun stop "/your/disk/image/path/wmware_image_name.vmx" hard